ninabarzh/broomstick/content/posts/madleen-seizure.md

 This was no ordinary protest voyage.
 The *Madleen* represented the latest attempt to challenge Israel’s 17-year blockade of Gaza, a policy that has turned the strip into what the UN calls a "humanitarian hellscape".
-With one in five Gazans now facing famine, the activists’ cargo—modest as it was—symbolised something radical: the idea that people should not starve under collective punishment.
+With one in five Gazans now facing famine, the activists’ cargo, modest as it was, symbolised something radical: the idea that people should not starve under collective punishment.

 ## A flicker of hope?

 The activists may have been detained, but their message wasn’t.
 As Spanish diplomats lodged protests and Amnesty International condemned the seizure, something else became clear: the world is watching.
-The *Madleen* didn’t reach Gaza, but it sailed far enough to remind us that blockades are made to be broken—and that the next ship might just make it.
+The *Madleen* didn’t reach Gaza, but it sailed far enough to remind us that blockades are made to be broken, and that the next ship might just make it.

 After all, history has a funny way of siding with those who carry food instead of weapons.
 The *Madleen*’s journey